Methodology

 Homeownership Rate

-ANNUALShare of households who own their home.
+STATICShare of households who own their home.
 Lower homeownership generally means a larger renter pool.
+Note: this is a static signal derived from Census data — it does not update monthly.

 Population Growth